at0mCraft/passgen/README.md

    `cargo run [word count] [number count]`
     arguments are optional!

-   the first word will always be uppercase, others will not.
+   a random word will be uppercase, others will not(for remembering easily)
  #### example:
    `cargo run 1 2` will output 1 random word and 2 random numbers, like this: